molloy-lab/Dollo-CDP/example/README.md

 ```
 This tree has a Dollo score of `11618` and is topologically equivalent to the Dollo tree presented in Figure 2A by Korstian et al.

 Because this data set has only 11 taxa, we can also analyze this data set using branch-and-bound.
-To perform this analysis, we performed this analysis using [PAUP*](https://paup.phylosolutions.com), although you might also try the[Dollop function distributed with Phylip](https://evolution.genetics.washington.edu/phylip/doc/dollop.html).
+We performed this analysis using [PAUP*](https://paup.phylosolutions.com), although you might also try the [Dollop function distributed with Phylip](https://evolution.genetics.washington.edu/phylip/doc/dollop.html).

-After downloading PAUP* to this directory, do the following (making sure to use the correct binary name):
+After downloading PAUP* to this directory, use the following commands, making sure to use the correct binary name:
 ```
 gunzip paup4a168_osx
 chmod a+x paup4a168_osx
 ./paup4a168_osx -n paup-dollo-bnb-myotis-ves.nex
 ```
 The resulting tree is topologically equivalent to the one recovered by Dollo-CDP.
-Note that PAUP* reports a Dollo score of 20939, which differs from our score because we only counts losses (1 -> 0) and does not count gains (0 -> 1).
+Note that PAUP* reports a Dollo score of `20939`, which differs from our score because we only count losses (`1 -> 0`) and do not count gains (`0 -> 1`).
 You can score the PAUP tree using the command:
 ```
+../src/dollo-cdp \
+    -q paup-dollo-bnb-myotis-ves-strict.tre \
-../../src/dollo-cdp-v1.0.0-osx -q paup-dollo-bnb-myotis-ves-strict.tre -i myotis_ves.nex
+    -i myotis_ves.nex
 ```
 The output score is `11618`.

-To analyze data sets with larger numbers of taxa, you may wish to speed up Dollo-CDP by further constraining the space of allowed solutions.
-This can be achieved by performing heuristic search with PAUP*, and then giving the resulting trees to Dollo-CDP.
+To analyze data sets with larger numbers of taxa, you may wish to speed-up Dollo-CDP by further constraining the space of allowed solutions.
+This can be achieved by performing heuristic search with PAUP* and then giving the resulting trees to Dollo-CDP as constraints.
 Let's create a constraints by building a starting tree via random taxon addition and then performing TBR moves, saving the 100 best scoring trees.
 ```
 ./paup4a168_osx -n paup-dollo-hsearch-myotis-ves.nex
 ```
-Now let's give these trees as constrains to Dollo-CDP.
+Now let's give these trees as constraints to Dollo-CDP.
 ```
 ../src/dollo-cdp \
     -i myotis_ves.nex \